tensorflow/lucid/README.md

-Lucid is a collection of infrastructure and tools for research in neural network interpretability. **We're not currently supporting tensorflow 2!**
+Lucid is a collection of infrastructure and tools for research in neural network interpretability.

+**We're not currently supporting tensorflow 2!**

+**Lucid is research code, not production code.
+We provide no guarantee it will work for your use case.
+Lucid is maintained by volunteers who are unable to provide significant technical support.**

 * [📓 **Notebooks**](#notebooks) -- Get started without any setup!
 * [📚 **Reading**](#recomended-reading) -- Learn more about visualizing neural nets.